fzi-forschungszentrum-informatik/TSInterpret/paper/paper.md

 # Features

-Explanations can take various form (see Figure \autoref{fig:Example}).
+Explanations can take various form (see \autoref{fig:Example}).
 Different use cases or users need different types of explanations.
 While for a domain expert, counterfactuals are useful, a data scientist or machine learning engineer prefers gradient-based approaches [@ismail_benchmarking_2020] to evaluate the model's feature attribution.

 ![Explanations.\label{fig:Example}](ECG.png){}